josephjs1dev/flask-router-wrapper/README.rst

 Examples
 --------

-Example can be seen in `here <https://github.com/josephsalimin/flask-router-wrapper/tree/master/examples>`__
+Examples can be seen in `here <https://github.com/josephsalimin/flask-router-wrapper/tree/master/examples>`__

 Tests
 -----

-Test can be run using pytest.
+Tests can be run using pytest.

 .. code:: bash